tmandersson/PSL1GHT/README.md

 PSL1GHT
 =======

-PSL1GHT is a lightweight PlayStation 3 homebrew SDK, provided as a temporary way to compile user apps to run from the XMB using the open-source PS3 toolchains available.
+PSL1GHT is a lightweight PlayStation 3 homebrew SDK that uses the open-source PlayStation 3 toolchains to compile user applications that will run from the XMB menu (GameOS homebrew).

 Credits
 -------

+AerialX  - Founder, Author
+MattP    - Author
+phiren   - Author
-Tempus - default package ICON0.PNG
+Tempus   - PSL1GHT Logo

 Environment